-Australia is represented in Senegal through our High Commission in Ghana, and Senegal is accredited to Australia through its Embassy in Tokyo.
+Australia is represented in Senegal through our High Commission in Accra, Ghana.

 Economic and trade information